Institute of Molecular Biotechnology: History

 The institute was founded in 1999 as a joint initiative of the Austrian Academy of Sciences and Boehringer Ingelheim and with contributions from the Austrian Government and the city of Vienna.
 The construction of the building was initiated in 2003 and completed in 2006.
 It is linked to the building of the Research Institute of Molecular Pathology by a bridge so as to enhance collaborations.
 Both institutes share a common canteen and their scientific core facilities.
 In 2002, the geneticist Josef Penninger started as the Scientific Director of the IMBA and recruited Barry Dickson as the first group leader (now at Janelia Research Campus, USA).
 In 2007 the Vienna Drosophila RNAi Center (VDRC) opened, in collaboration with the Research Institute of Molecular Pathology.
-In 2018, Josef Penninger was appointed as director of the Life Science Institute of the University of British Columbia and Jürgen Knoblich took the position as interim director of the IMBA.
+In 2018, Josef Penninger was appointed as director of the Life Science Institute of the University of British Columbia and Jürgen Knoblich took the position as interim director of IMBA.
 In 2020, the institute expanded in an additional building of the Vienna Biocenter (termed VBC6).
+In 2024, Elly Tanaka took the position as Scientific Director of IMBA.